yyy32/releasing-research-code/templates/README.md

 ### Evaluation on Checkerboard

-There are pre-trained models on
+There are pre-trained models in
 ```
-checkerboard_experiments/file/
+checkerboard_experiments/model/
 ```

 To evaluate HanNet or FCNet on Checkerboard, run: